Updated June 2024 by Kristina Johansen

 We do not yet know how much water loss a dog can tolerate before they will suffer from dehydration but research in humans suggests that even mild fluid loss of less than 3% of body weight can affect performance and cognition.

-In summer, water is particularly crucial because of its role in regulating body temperature but water has many other essential jobs in your dog’s body, such as:
+In summer, water is particularly crucial because of its role in regulating body temperature, but water has many other essential jobs in your dog’s body, such as:

-• carrying nutrients and oxygen to cells
+- carrying nutrients and oxygen to cells

-• eliminating waste from the body via faeces and urine
+- eliminating waste from the body via faeces and urine

-• protecting and lubricating internal organs and joints
+- protecting and lubricating internal organs and joints

-• supporting digestion of food.
+- supporting the digestion of food.

 So how much water should your dog drink daily?